Hannah Mills

 Hannah Louise Mills (born 29 February 1988) is a British competitive sailor and two-time world champion in the 470 class, having won in 2012 and 2019.
 Mills won a silver medal for Team GB with her crew Saskia Clark in the 2012 Olympics, she followed this up with a gold in the same event at both the 2016 Olympics in Rio de Janeiro and, partnered by Eilidh McIntyre, the 2020 Olympics in Tokyo.

-Mills is currently the on-board strategist for the Emirates Great Britain SailGP Team competing in the SailGP worldwide competition.
+Mills has been the on-board strategist for the Emirates Great Britain SailGP Team since 2021.
 In 2022, Mills and Ben Ainslie launched Athena Pathway, a programme to help fast-track development for female and youth sailors.
 The Athena Pathway team competed in the first ever Women's America's Cup, helmed by Mills.

 Early life

 Mills was born in Cardiff, Wales, and started sailing at Cardiff Sailing Centre (then Llanishen Sailing Centre) when she was 8 years old after trying sailing on a family holiday in Cornwall.
 Mills then started moving up to sail for the Welsh National Optimist Squad and winning the British Optimist Championships in 2001.
 She represented GBR at the 2002 and 2003 Optimist World Championship finishing first girl and fifth over-all in 2003, the best ever result by a British sailor at that championship.

 Mills attended Howell's School, Llandaff in her teen years, with her now retired relative being a teacher there.
 She is part of the schools pay only alumnus programme, sometimes visiting the school to talk about her achievements.